-- Snare drum which is usually placed in the centre of the drummer, and this gave us a loud cracking sound
+- Snare drum which is usually placed in the center of the drummer, and this gave us a loud cracking sound

-- Tom toms, which are different sizes and are usually tuned in order to create a series of compatible pitches.
+- Tom toms, which are different sizes and are usually tuned to create a series of compatible pitches.

-- Bass drum which is head using a beater, and a foot pedal.
+- Bass drum which is head using a beater, and a kick pedal.

-- Hardware and pedals to bring everything together.
+- Drum Hardware and pedals to bring everything together.

 - Cymbals such as hi-hat, ride, and crash cymbals.

-- Other effects and percussion instruments, such as tambourine, cowbell, tambourine, concert toms, jamblocks, etc, based on the preference of the drummer.
+- Other effects and percussion instruments, such as tambourine, cowbell, concert toms, jam blocks, etc, are based on the preference of the drummer.